Ultimate Guide for H1B Holders: Navigating Layoffs and Max Out Situations

 • Denial: Consider other options or refile

-5.2 What Kind of Schools/Programs Can You Choose
+5.2 What Kind of Universities/Programs Can You Choose

-If you're considering a transition to F-1 status, there are several types of programs you can choose from.
+If you're considering a transition to F-1 status, there are 4 types of programs you can choose from.

 • Traditional Master's Degree Programs: These are full-time graduate programs offered by universities and colleges.
 They typically have fixed enrollment window, and require a substantial course load and can take 1-2 years to complete, depending on the field of study.